pthomasfournet/nytspellingbeesolver/CONTRIBUTING.md

 - **False Negative Rate**: 8.79%
 - **Dictionaries**: Webster's + ASPELL + SOWPODS (267,751 words)

-## Making a Release
+## Release Process

-1. Ensure all tests pass on `dev`
+1. Validate all tests pass on dev
 2. Run validation on historical puzzles
-3. Update version in `setup.py` (if applicable)
+3. Update version in setup.py (if applicable)
-4. Merge `dev` → `main`
+4. Merge dev to main
 5. Tag the release:
    ```bash
    git tag -a v1.0.0 -m "Release version 1.0.0"
    git push origin v1.0.0
    ```

-## Questions?
+## Questions

 Open an issue on GitHub or contact the maintainer.

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project.
+Contributions are licensed under the same license as the project.